luisCavalcantiDev/docker-targetprocess-backup/README.md

 Dashboards are not backuped.
 But they are made of views, reports and groups (directories), which are backuped.

 ## Usage
+This is a short-running image, it will stop after its job is done.
+Results will be saved to: `/tmp/tp_backup/full`.

+There are 2 possibilities to run it.

+### Credentials as environment variables
 Choose some user who is a TargetProcess Admin and then pass its credentials either as environment variables:
 ```